 overhead view of veggies inside of a cast iron skillet

-• Return the shrimp to the cast iron skillet.
-Cook for 30 seconds to 1 minute to warm them.
+Bring it back together.
+Return the shrimp to the skillet and cook for 30 seconds to 1 minute, just to warm through.
+Garnish with parsley and serve.

 overhead view of veggies in a skillet